Your Drinking Water

 Water Temperature

-Long Beach Water only delivers unheated water to your home or business.
+Long Beach Utilities only delivers unheated water to your home or business.
 It is either gas or electricity that is used to heat up the water.
 If you are having an issue with hot water, please contact the utilities below.

 Residences typically have water heaters that are used to provide hot water for the house, apartment or condominium.
 If you are not getting hot water from your hot water faucets or showers, contact a plumber for help.